 If you want to watch the replay, you can do so by clicking here.
 I highly recommend it.

 Like I mentioned before, I wish I would have known a lot of the truths about counseling because I waited waaaay too long to reach out for help.

 Actually, the Veterans Affairs was the organization that gave me the opportunity to get free counseling.
-As a Veteran, I get certain free services, so I took advantage of it.
-However, it did take me awhile to open my mind up to it.
+As a Veteran, I get certain free services, so I took advantage of them.
+However, it did take me a while to open my mind up to it.

 Like many people, I had a lot of false beliefs about how counseling worked.
 As a matter of fact, even when I spoke to Holly, I learned a few facts (especially about types of counselors and the financial part of getting counseling).

 Here are a few that I believed and that Holly helped clarify.

 For example, Psychiatrists are medical doctors and are able to practice with medication management.
 That means that they are able to subscribe to medication to help people with different conditions such as depression, anxiety, sleep disorders, etc. Psychologists and Psychotherapists cannot subscribe to medication.